Mahmud1087/Random-quote-generator/README.md

 This project is a random quote generator which generates new random quotes when a button is clicked

 I used HTML, CSS and JavaScript for the project

+You can view the site here : https://quotesgenrator.netlify.app/